 Through a schedule of rotations, the successful candidates will acquire a range of different skills.

-The opportunity provides a 4-year development program in which participants work and study while on the job.
+The opportunity provides a 4-year development program.

 The position to offers the chance to get practical, hands-on experience in work, health and safety, including radiation and chemical safety, while earning nationally recognised qualifications.